gecko0307/wallet/README.md

 # Wallet
 Simple personal accounting application.
-Written in Python 3.7 using Bottle framework for a server and CEF for a client.
+Written in Python 3.7 using Bottle for a server and CEF for a client.

 ## Features

+* Web GUI powered by Chromium Embedded Framework
 * Create one or more accounts and track incomes and expenses for them
 * Edit existing entries
 * All entries fall into one of several predefined categories (for example, Food, Accommodation, Salary, Transportation)